 There are a few options for night activities or day trips, so if you have more time on your itinerary, be sure to include a few of those listed below.

 Things to do in La Paz Bolivia: Top La Paz Attractions

 Witches Market (Mercado de las Bruja)

-Once a center for medicinal plants and traditional healing remedies, the Witches’ Market is now more of a small tourist section of open air stalls among the busy market streets.
+Once a center for medicinal plants and traditional healing remedies, the Witches’ Market is now more of a small tourist section of open-air stalls among the busy market streets.
 It is located between Calles Jimenez and Linares.
-Nowadays, the booths are filled with local handcrafted items to barter for much to the delight of the tourists that are seeking that extra special souvenir.
+Nowadays, the booths are filled with locally handcrafted items to barter for much to the delight of the tourists that are seeking that extra special souvenir.
 However, you can still find dried llama fetuses hanging in the stalls, bottled aphrodisiacs, a variety of potion mixtures made for beauty or for any sort of spell you can wish for, and spiritual advice from the Aymara locals, witch doctors called yatiri, ready to predict your impending future.
 I am not sure about the cauldrons and wands.
 Perhaps those magical items might be reserved for those shopping in Diagon Alley.

 Many Bolivian families believe that the llama fetus brings good luck and health.
-They make this offering to Pachamama, Mother Earth and the fertility goddess, by burying the fetus under their doorstep of their new homes to provide protection and health for the resident family living there.
+They make this offering to Pachamama, Mother Earth and the fertility goddess, by burying the fetus under the doorstep of their new homes to provide protection and health for the resident family living there.
 Animal lovers, do not despair.
 The animal fetuses are from miscarriages.

 La Plaza Murillo

 This gathering place for locals, visitors and pigeons is surrounded by old historic and important political buildings including the National Congress and the Presidential Palace, the home to the President of Bolivia.
 The Palace is always manned with guards dressed in their 19th-century regalia uniforms showing off the prestige and honor of Bolivia.